Khuda Buksh

-Khuda Buksh (1 February 1912 – 13 May 1974) was an Bengali life insurance salesman and humanitarian from the Indian subcontinent.
+Khuda Buksh (1 February 1912 – 13 May 1974) was a Bengali life insurance salesman and humanitarian from the Indian subcontinent.
 For four decades he represented the "life and soul of the insurance industry" throughout the region, leaving a mark on the business in three separate countries: British India (specifically in East India), Pakistan, and Bangladesh.
 Buksh, or "Insurance Giant," as he became known, gained fame in the 1940s for his salesmanship in East India.
 From the 1950s to 1960s, he helped build one of Pakistan's top insurance companies from scratch.
 He was the pioneer of life insurance industry growth and development in Bangladesh; his name became "synonymous with the life insurance industry," and he is even referred to, in Bangladesh, as the "Father of Insurance."

 Early life and education (1912–1935)

 Buksh was born in Damodya, a remote village in the Shariatpur District of East Bengal in British India.
 He was the oldest of six children born to Shonabuddin Hawladar and Arjuta Khatun.
 As a child, Buksh was known to be friendly, respectful, religious, generous, kind-hearted, and ethical.
 Being affected by the poverty and destitution he witnessed in his village, Buksh tried to help those who were less fortunate than he was.
 In grade school, he repurchased the same math textbook for class to give it to classmates who could not afford their own books.
 He was recognized as a talented student and obtained scholarships at all levels of schooling.
 He stood first in his class from primary to middle school and in high school he stood first or second.
 He was the captain of his football team playing the center-forward position.
 His team was successful, competing outside of its sub-division and winning many trophies.
 Additionally, Buksh possessed an ingenious mind and exceptional interpersonal skills.

 Buksh passed the entrance examination from the Symacharan Edward Institution in 1929 in Koneshar, a village near Damodya, in the first division, with a distinction in mathematics.
 He then went to Kolkata and studied at Maulana Azad College, for two years and passed the intermediate (equivalent to Junior college)examination in 1932.
 Later he studied at the Presidency College at Kolkata for two years, working towards his bachelor's degree.
 Throughout college, he boarded with the family of Habibur Rahman, a captain of a commercial ocean liner, who was often away from home.
 Along with his studies, Buksh looked after Rahman's household affairs and his bedridden wife and two school-going children just like a guardian for the family.
 However, due to health and familial complications, he was unable to complete the degree.
 Subsequently, Buksh accepted a part-time job as a librarian at the college.